 A trophy for the best nation is given by Belgium Delegation to CISM in 2012, in substitution of the trophy given by the Aéroclub de France.
 The "Double Victoire de Samothrace", is a sculpture made by Salvador Dalí, in bronze with brown patina and placed over a pedestal of marble.
 Presenting a total height of 23 cm. the sculpture was founded by Venturi Art in 1973 under the number 1338 from a total of 2000.
-The certificate of authenticity is under the responsibility and guard of the MAP PCSC.
 This sculpture is a reference to the statue Victory of Samothrace which is a Greek sculpture from the Hellenistic period of the goddess Nike, the personification of victory, placed on the front of a ship.
 She is now in the Louvre Museum as one of the main attractions.

+MAP Trophy

-MAP Trophy The MAP trophy, an artistic piece in silver, gold plate and marble, designed and created by the Puiforcat Jewelry Co.
+The MAP trophy, an artistic piece in silver, gold plate and marble, designed and created by the Puiforcat Jewelry Co.
 The trophy is given by the French Ministre de l'Air, in the name of Commandant Edmond Petit, creator of the contest in 1947.